gliu87/river_gom/README.md

 # river_gom

-This folder contains figure and the corresponding matlab code for manuscript "Predictability in the northern Gulf of Mexico.
+This folder contains figures and the corresponding matlab codes for manuscript "Predictability in the northern Gulf of Mexico.
 Part II: freshwater pathways".
 Data can be obtained from the Dropbox link shown in the manuscript

 Note, the ensemble names need to be double checked since the definition of "active" and "passive" are different from that of Part I.